crate/cratedb-guide/docs/feature/storage/index.md

   CrateDB implements a {ref}`column store <crate-reference:ddl-storage-columnstore>`
   based on doc values in Lucene.
-  For text values, other than storing the row data as-is (and indexing each value by default), each value term is stored into a column-based store by default.

   This storage layout improves the performance of sorting, grouping, and aggregations, by keeping field data for one column packed at one place rather than scattered across documents.

-  The column store is enabled by default in CrateDB and can be disabled only for text fields.
+  The column store is enabled by default in CrateDB and can optionally be disabled on a per-field level.
 It does not support container or geographic data types.

+  For all supported value types, other than storing the row data as-is, and indexing each value by default, each value term is stored into a column-based store by default.

 ## Storage process